civictechdc/github-101/pages-markdown.md

 `markdown: kramdown`

-3 Edit the "index.html" file by changing its name to "index.md" and paste the following code in there:
+3 Edit the "index.html" file by changing its name to "index.md" and replace all of the code in that file with the following code:

 `---`
 `layout: main`